Tag: commune

 “Well, for starters, he’s not ‘my man’, Mr. Anderson, but I’m sure that he would appreciate your concern.
 That’ll be four dollars.”
 Joaninha took the fiver proffered from her customer and hit the till, handing him back his change.
 “TK’s a big boy, he can take care of himself.
 I think it’s important that he works through his abandonment issues while he’s still relatively young.”

 “Is that what he’s up to?”
 Anderson asked, the parrot leaning in to hear the response.
-“Those cultists didn’t abandon your man, the State had to go in and take him away before those dummies killed him!”
+“Those cultists didn’t abandon your man, the State had to go in and take him away before those cult dummies killed him!”

 “Commune, my ass!”
 Anderson snorted.
 “You just tell that boy to watch his six.”